arcturo/library/coffeescript/chapters/04_idioms.md

 ##External libraries

 Using external libraries is exactly the same as calling functions on CoffeeScript libraries; since at the end of the day everything is compiled down to JavaScript.
-Using CoffeeScript with [jQuery](http://jquery.com) is especially elegant, due to the amount of callbacks in
+Using CoffeeScript with [jQuery](http://jquery.com) is especially elegant, due to the amount of callbacks in jQuery's API.

 <span class="csscript"></span>

+    # Use local alias
+    $ = jQuery

-    jQuery ($) ->
+    $ ->
       # DOMContentLoaded
       $(".el").click ->
         alert("Clicked!")

-    # Use local alias
-    $ = jQuery

 Since all of CoffeeScript's output is wrapped in an anonymous function, we can set a local `$` alias for `jQuery`.
-This will make sure that even if jQuery's no conflict mode is enabled, and the dollar is re-defined, our script will still function as intended.
+This will make sure that even if jQuery's no conflict mode is enabled and the `$` re-defined, our script will still function as intended.